Indian Crowd Savours Japanese and Korean Delicacies at AAHAR 2026

 The company plans to launch the product in India soon, adding another authentic Japanese beverage option for Indian consumers.

-ITO EN’s world-famous green tea draws attention: Another major attraction at the fair is the stall of ITO EN Limited, one of Japan’s leading beverage companies.
+ITO EN’s world-famous green tea draws attention: Another major attraction at the fair was the stall of ITO EN Limited, one of Japan’s leading beverage companies.

 Speaking to the ACN Network, Yuki Suto, International Sales Department Section 1 Manager at ITO EN, said that the company sees strong potential in the Indian market.